FTC7393/evlib_book/src/evlib/Logging-Example.md

 The following is an example of how the Logger and [FileUtil](FileUtil.md) classes are used together in an OpMode to log values.
 The logs will appear in the phone storage in the FTC/logs folder.

+> This example uses guava to initialize lists, which we have left for alternative methods.

 ```java
 package org.firstinspires.ftc.teamcode.yr2016.opmodes;